NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week10-enterprise-cloud-security/week10-notes.md

 - **Authentication**, validating your credentials like User Name/User ID & password to verify your identity
 - **Authorisation**, your ability to access the system & up to what extent.
 Once your identity is verified by the system after successful authentication, you are then authorised to access the resources of the system

+## Storage Location & Tenancy

+- Check cloud provider complying under local privacy law
+- Method of segregation in case of multi-tenancy
+- Check who has privileged access?
+- What type of encryption?
+Recoverability?
+Tested by security experts?
+- Plans for disaster recovery?
+Multi-site?
+Many providers like Microsoft & Amazon allow having multiple keys across multiple zones
+- Key management needs to be dealt seriously
+- Keys should have a defined life cycle

+## Auditing & Compliance

+- Many sections may be applicable only to provider
+- The terms & condition not covered in SLA
+- Which regulations?
+- Which applies to provider, where is the demarcation?
+- How cloud provider will support?
+- How to provide data, the necessary information to the regulator irrespective of responsibility?